 Since the terrorist attack on September 11, 2001, we have all noticed drastic changes at the airport.
 Of course, even more changes came during the COVID-19 public health crisis.

 With so many people traveling through TIA each year, it is no surprise that criminal investigations take place at the airport.

-After an incident at the airport, it might be important to obtain any surveillance video that shows what happened.
-The airport authorities have a very short retention period for preserving these videos so you must act quickly.
+After an incident at the airport, it might be essential to obtain any surveillance video that shows what happened.
+The airport authorities have a short retention period for preserving these videos, so you must act quickly.

 For this reason, it is important to file and litigate an “emergency motion for a court order with good cause shown” that requires the authorities at the airport to preserve and release a copy of the video surveillance to the criminal defense attorney.

 Attorneys for an Arrest at the Airport in Tampa, FL

-The case might also involve an investigation by the Transportation Security Administration (TSA).
+The case might also involve the Transportation Security Administration (TSA) investigation.

 The authorities at the airport might also discover a felony or misdemeanor arrest warrant and make an arrest.
 For this reason, we represent clients arrested at the airport with an outstanding warrant.

 The attorneys at Sammis Law Firm also represent clients when their money is seized at the airport for being illicit or unreported.

 Let us put our experience to work for you after an arrest at an airport in Florida in the greater Tampa Bay area, including the Tampa International Airport. the Orlando International Airport or the Sarasota-Manatee International Airport.